See the stories behind our watershed improvement projects.

 Beth Fruehling: Small raingarden with dry creek redirecting stormwater runoff away from home.
 May, 2018

 Glander Family: Small front yard raingarden taking rooftop runoff.
 April, 2018

-Marlette Family: Medium sized raingarden paired with a native planting.
+Marlette Family: Medium sized raingarden custom designed around home foundation.
 Rainbarrel connections and wet basement solutions.
 September, 2020

 Kate Winsor: Shaded woodland planting with native plants and groundcovers.
 June, 2018

 Conrad and Stacey: Multi-phase shoreline restoration including native plantings and alternative turf.
 June, 2020

 White Bear Montessori: Vegetated play area, field prairie, and large raingardens (3) featuring trees, shrubs, and flowering plants.
 September, 2018

 Sharon and Peter: Small and medium raingardens, alternative turf yard, backyard prairie.
 August, 2019